This article may contain compensated links. Please read disclaimer for more info.

 There’s no afternoon tea in Paris, but the cafe gourmand – a delicious combination of coffee + different mini pastries – is the new trend in Paris and a great way to finish a meal.

 Finally, don’t miss the French apéritif.
-These pre-dinner drinks with a few snacks is among the most sacred traditions in Paris and all of France.
+These pre-dinner drinks with a few snacks are among the most sacred traditions in Paris and all of France.

 London has a much better culinary scene than many give it credit for.
 But when it comes to the best food and restaurants, it is a big win for Paris.
 The number of restaurants in Paris is incredible – 45,000 places vs. 18,100 in London – and they all serve delicious food and some of the world’s best wines.